By using our website, you agree to our use of cookies (Visit our privacy policy).

 Explainer Videos Why Hire a Pro Voice Actor - Animated image of young professionals videoconferencing

-Many companies simply ask someone on their staff to handle the voice over duties for an explainer video.
+Many companies simply ask someone on their staff to perform the voice over for an explainer video.

 It’s important to cultivate an engaging, positive tone that gets viewers more interested in your brand.

-If you’ve ever watched an internal explainer video at work, you already know that clearly and calmly explaining something is a skill on its own.
+If you’ve ever watched an internal explainer video at work, you already know that clearly and calmly explaining something is a skill of its own.

 The people who did the work to create a particular product might not be as good at connecting with an audience.